 This is a payment that some public companies pay to their shareholders as a way of distributing some of their profits.
 The payment may be in cash or shares.

-For more information on dormant accounts, contact the Irish Banking Federation.
+For more information on dormant accounts, contact the Banking and Payments Federation of Ireland.

 This provides limited cover for death or loss of sight or limbs as a result of a car accident.